-The nonstructural project elevations and floodproofing features would require execution of an agreement between the landowner and the NFS.
+The nonstructural project elevations and floodproofing features would require acquisition of an easement from the landowner.
 In addition, the following administrative functions, among others, would be required: title research, HTRW analysis, and structural condition analysis, and additional property inspections to determine eligibility.
 Temporary rights of entry would have to be obtained from the owners in order to perform some of these administrative duties.
-(Refer to Appendix K of the Integrated Feasibility Report and Environmental Impact Statement for more detailed discussion of the non-structural implementation plan.)
+(Refer to Appendix K of the SDIFS/EIS for more detailed discussion of the non-structural implementation plan.)

-Tasks shown below would likely vary by property; therefore, the schedule shown is the overall anticipated time for the total number of structures and assumes an overlap of tasks.
-The schedule is dependent upon a defined nonstructural implementation plan and assumes that project funding would be available every year.
-Therefore, this estimated schedule is expected to be refined as more information becomes available during PED and implementation of the RP.
+Tasks shown below would likely vary by property; therefore, the schedule shown is the anticipated time per structure, and assumes an overlap of tasks.
+This estimated schedule is expected to be refined as more information becomes available during PED and implementation of the RP.

-Obtain Right-of-Entry for Investigations (To Determine Eligibility) 6-12 months Title research 40-60 months Preliminary Investigations (i.e. HTRW, structural, surveys, etc.) 36-60 months Execution of agreement between landowner/NFS & curative documents for elevations or non-residential floodproofing 12-24 months Filing Agreement between landowner and NFS 12 months Relocation of Displaced Tenants 12-24 months
+Obtain Right-of-Entry for Investigations (To Determine Eligibility) 2-6 weeks Title research 3-6 months Preliminary Investigations (i.e. HTRW, structural, surveys, etc.) 3-6 months Acquisition of real estate instruments for elevations or non-residential floodproofing 3-12 months Relocation of Displaced Tenants 3-6 months